Premian-Labs/range-order-bot/README.md

   of the contract.
 It is up to the user to make adjustments for this.
 - The bot does NOT delta hedge positions.
 This is something a user must do on their own.
 - The bot will NOT help determine the appropriate size to trade.
 This is purely at the users discretion
-- There is NOT built in management of collateral tokens.
+- There is NO built in management of collateral tokens.
 It is up to the user to maintain proper collateral balances for a given market.
 - The bot is NOT a money printing black-box.
 It is merely an automation tool for market making.